Boarding Your Dogs While Honeymooning

 - Always double-check facility reviews online (Google, Yelp, Angie’s List, Facebook and other social media platforms).
 It’s better to bring your dogs to a boarding facility that has more positive reviews than negative reviews.

 - If possible, take your dog to the boarding facility PRIOR to packing.
 If your dog watches you pack, they may get stressed out and anxious because they know you are leaving.
+If your pet does get anxious, they may find it easier to relax if they have a few drops of CBD oil.
+This oil has the same effects on dogs as it does humans, just calming the body down.
+If you think it’s something your pet can benefit from then there’s no harm in trying.
+The CBD dosage for dogs will vary depending on their size but it’s something that’s easy to work out.
+CBD can also be used regularly is your pet is normally anxious, or on these special occasions which are unfamiliar.
 Changing locations can often upset our animals, as is the case when relocating home; moving can be stressful for a dog so preparing for this is essential.

 - Pack one extra day of food/medication just in case travel plans get delayed.
 Also, dogs who are more active in group play burn more calories and should get a bit more food each meal to compensate for increased activity level.